manifold-systems/manifold/docs/docs.md

 * Incremental compilation
 * Hotswap debugging
 * Preprocessor (conditional compilation)
-* Professional template file editor
+* Professional template file editing

-The IntelliJ plugin provides comprehensive support for Manifold.
-Use code completion to discover and use type manifolds, extension methods and structural interfaces.
+Use code completion to discover and use type manifolds such as GraphQL and to access extension methods and structural interfaces.
 Jump directly from usages of extension methods to their declarations.
-Likewise, jump directly from references to resource elements and find usages of them in your code.
-Watch your JSON/YAML/XML/CSV, images, properties, templates, and custom type manifolds come alive as types.
-Changes you make are instantly available in your code.
+Jump directly from call sites to resource elements and find usages of them in your code.
+Watch your GraphQL, JSON, XML, YAML, CSV, images, properties, templates, and custom type manifolds come alive as types.
+Changes you make in resource files are instantly available in your code, _without compiling_.

-Install the plugin directly from IntelliJ via:
+Install the plugin directly from the IDE via:

 <kbd>Settings</kbd> ➜ <kbd>Plugins</kbd> ➜ <kbd>Marketplace</kbd> ➜ search: `Manifold`